 What we present to the users matters more than the internal code structure.
 The front end of any product, website, or app is the face of the company, and it must deliver a lasting impact on the users.

 Front-end development is extremely versatile and full of libraries, frameworks, packages, and tools.
 Thanks to concepts like microservice architecture and agile development approach, building a complex app faster seems easier than the previous time to deliver beyond expectations.

 Microservice architecture – a popular variant of the Service-Oriented Architecture (SOA) for back-end is now hitting the headlines with another dimension, i.e., Micro front-ends.

-In this post, we will explore what micro front-ends are and how developers around the world favor it, along with its market presence and limitations.
+In this post, we will explore what micro front-ends are and how developers around the world favor them, along with their market presence and limitations.

-To understand what micro front-ends is, you must aware of microservices.
+To understand what micro front-ends are, you must be aware of microservices.
 It is because a micro front-end is a microservice-like approach to the front-end.